ahernandez214/ahernandez214.github.eoo/README.md

 | JJ Olatunji  | 3.16            |

-### 5. Which of JJ's 3 channels have the highest views per subscriber ratio?
+### 5. Which of JJ's 3 channels has the highest views per subscriber ratio?

 | Rank | Channel Name       | Views per Subscriber        |
 |------|-----------------   |---------------------------- |